jaeyoung-l/jaeyoung-l.github.io/_news/mars_lab.md

 related_posts: false
 ---

-I'll be working as a research intern at MARS Lab, advised by Dr.Saadia Gabriel :happy:
+I'll be working as a research intern at MARS Lab, advised by Dr.Saadia Gabriel 🥳